 You can save money on the upper story of your log cabin by using conventional framing and finishing it with log siding instead of using solid logs all the way.
 No one will be able to tell the difference and you will save money that you can put to use somewhere else.

-but a full masonry fireplace will set you back ten or twenty thousand dollars and require a full solid foundation beneath it for support.
+Every cabin needs a fireplace, but a full masonry fireplace will set you back ten or twenty thousand dollars and require a full solid foundation beneath it for support.
 Instead you can frame a fireplace, install a fireplace insert and face it with cultured stone for much cheaper.

 Carefully shop around for building materials.
 Go on-line for great selection and competitive pricing for items such as lighting fixtures, door knobs and fans.

-A great way to save money is by hiring a general contractor early on in the process.
+A great way to save is by hiring a general contractor early on in the process.
 A good general contractor can point out ways to save money that you may not notice and s/he will be able to advise you on different approaches to issues that arise.

 Contractors have built up relationships with local sub-contractors and are able to get deliveries on time and at a good price.

 Many times people who build a log cabin want to act as their own general contractor.
 You can certainly do it if: